CONSERVATION & MOLECULAR ECOLOGY

 Montana Stone, Ph.D. candidate

-My research interests include endangered species conservation and developing new tools for local communities.
-I work with genetic data sets to better define species and their diets to improve captive breeding programs and rehabilitation.
+Montana's research interests include endangered species conservation and developing new tools for local communities.
+She works with genetic data sets to better define species and their diets to improve captive breeding programs and rehabilitation.

 Molly Test